 Choosing to Forgo Refinancing or Consolidation Options

 Keep in mind that once you graduate, you are not necessarily stuck with your interest rate or loan terms.
 There are plenty of options you can entertain for student loan repayment.
 By refinancing your student loans, you are essentially taking out another loan to pay off your current student loan debt.
-This new loan could potentially have a lower interest rate and a lower monthly payment.
+This new loan could potentially have a lower interest rate or a lower monthly payment.
+(Be aware: Lowering your payment by extending your loan term may mean you pay more interest over the life of the loan.)
 Refinancing is ideal for graduates who have a good credit score and aren’t using federal loan protections like the Public Service Loan Forgiveness program or income-driven repayment plans.

 Federal loan consolidation combines all of your student loans and generates a new rate based on a weighted average of your older rates.
 This doesn’t necessarily lower your interest rate, but it makes things more straightforward, and you’re still eligible for federal loan protections with a

 Finding a job after graduation may not happen right away.
 Different degrees yield different employment results, and job markets are rarely guaranteed.
 If you have federal loans, you’ll typically be offered a six-month grace period after you graduate.
 However, interest still accrues during this

 This fall, don’t stress about student loans and going back to school.
 This back to school season, use these student loan tips to avoid costly student loan mistakes.